Nocardiosis is an opportunistic, noncontagious, pyogranulomatous to suppurative disease of domestic animals, wildlife, and people.

 Long-term therapy (1–6 mo in domestic animals and 6–12 mo in people) is required because of clinical relapses after short-term protocols.
 In companion animals, surgical procedures (debridement, drainage, extirpation of foreign bodies, and washing of lesions with antiseptic solutions) are indicated in cutaneous/subcutaneous lesions and osteomyelitis.
 However, antimicrobial therapy is successful in only 30%–50% of cases of mastitis in cattle and goats, as well as in pulmonary or extrapulmonary (disseminated or systemic) infections in companion animals and horses.
 The mortality of animal nocardiosis is attributed mainly to underlying conditions, delayed diagnosis, and improper therapy.

 Control and Prevention

-Control and prevention of nocardial mastitis is based on measures indicated for environmental agents.
-Thus, early diagnosis of mastitis, adequate hygienic conditions and appropriately clean environment during milking, correct antiseptic concentrations in post- and pre-dipping solutions, and appropriate procedures of intramammary therapy remain the best measures to control and/or prevent nocardial mastitis.
-Due to the poor success rate in treating mammary infections, chemical drying of affected quarters or culling of infected animals are also recommended in the control of nocardial mastitis in dairy herds.
+Control and prevention of nocardial mastitis is based on measures recommended for environmental agents.
+Thus, the best measures to control and/or prevent nocardial mastitis remain the early microbiologic diagnosis of mastitis, proper hygiene conditions, cleaning the environment during milking, correct antiseptic concentrations in post- and mainly in pre-dipping solutions, high-quality water to wash the animals and milking equipment, removal of organic material from the milking area, and appropriate intramammary therapy procedures.
+Because of poor success rates in treatment of mammary infections, segregation of infected animals, chemical drying of affected quarters, or culling of animals are also recommended in the control of nocardial mastitis in dairy herds.

-Last full review/revision March 2012 by Márcio Garcio Ribeiro, DVM, PhD
+Last full review/revision October 2014 by Márcio Garcio Ribeiro, DVM, PhD